Vliro/humus/README.md

 ## Getting started

-Running mulbase/gen/parse/main.go with input/output flags generates the model files, mulgen.go and gen.go.
+Running mulbase/gen/parse/main.go with input/output flags generates the model files, gen.go and gen.go.
 These are used with mulbase.
 Create a new DB object using mulbase.Init() and set the schema from the global fields generated.
 You can then use this to query.